apache/cordova-docs/www/docs/es/3.4.0/guide/platforms/ios/index.md

         // only valid if ___PROJECTNAME__-Info.plist specifies a protocol to handle /*
         if (self.invokeString) {
-          // this is passed before the deviceready event is fired, so you can access it in js when you receive deviceready NSLog(@"DEPRECATED: window.invokeString - use the window.handleOpenURL(url) function instead, which is always called when the app is launched through a custom scheme url.");
+          // this is passed before the <a href="../../../cordova/events/events.deviceready.html">deviceready</a> event is fired, so you can access it in js when you receive <a href="../../../cordova/events/events.deviceready.html">deviceready</a>
+          NSLog(@"DEPRECATED: window.invokeString - use the window.handleOpenURL(url) function instead, which is always called when the app is launched through a custom scheme url.");
           NSString* jsString = [NSString stringWithFormat:@"var invokeString = \"%@\";", self.invokeString];
           [theWebView stringByEvaluatingJavaScriptFromString:jsString];